Maine School of Ministry (MESOM)

 Scholarships:

-Additional partial scholarships are available, if requested and approved for Maine students.
-To apply for a scholarship in a specific amount, please email Dean Malcolm Himschoot: mhimschoot@maineucc.org by May 23.
+Partial scholarships are available, if requested and approved.
+To apply for a scholarship in a specific amount, please email Dean Malcolm Himschoot: mhimschoot@maineucc.org by Aug 31st.

 Course Syllabus: